5.1 General context

 Main executive body

-The main executive body is the Government, which consists of the Prime Minister and the ministers responsible for running the various ministries that deal with different public policies.
-[About the State of Hungary (a magyar államról)] The Government is accountable by the Parliament and it acts on behalf of the majority [The Hungarian Parliament (az országgyűlés)].
+The main executive body is the government which consists of the Prime Minister and the ministers who are responsible for directing different ministries dealing with different public policies.
+The government is accountable to the parliament, and it acts on behalf of the majority.
 It is the main body of public administration.
-The absolute majority of the Parliament elects the Prime Minister.
+The absolute majority of the parliament elects the Prime Minister.

 Constitutional Court